How to Become a Flight Paramedic: The Complete Career Track

 Like the Littmann, the diaphragm responds to pressure differences — firm pressure for higher frequencies, light pressure for lower.
 The reinforced 22-inch PVC tubing and stainless steel binaural provide durability and stability.

 ADC includes a lifetime warranty with free consumables (diaphragms and ear tips) when registered.
 The main drawback: the snug fit becomes uncomfortable after prolonged wear.
+For a detailed look at its zinc alloy acoustics and offset chestpiece comfort, see our hands-on ADC Adscope 615 Platinum Clinician Stethoscope Review.

 Pros